 Step 1: Preheat the oven to 300F.

-Step 2: Place the mashed potatoes in an uncovered pan, baking stray, or a bowl.
+Step 2: Place the mashed potatoes in an uncovered good pan for stir-frying, baking stray, or a bowl.

 Step 3: Bake the mixture for about 10 – 15 minutes or until the mixture dried out.
 Remember to check it regularly.